Precipitation event-based networks: an analysis of the relations between network metrics and meteorological properties: RESULTS AND DISCUSSION

-Based on the groups, we also compare the sample sizes of each group/metric analyzed.
+In relation to the groups, we also compare the sample sizes of each group/metric analyzed.
 Figure \ref{boxplots} presents the boxplots of the following samples: $NC$, $D$ and $\langle l \rangle$ from $D1$ and $D2$ groups.
 It is possible to verify that the samples are greater for the group of long-duration events.
 As previously discussed, it is naturally expected to have a wider network as the event duration extends.
 And the results confirm that behavior with significant and positive correlation values between the event duration and metrics such as the diameter, number of components, and the average shortest path.
-We applied the Mann-Whitney test to verify if the distributions underlying $D2$ samples are greater than $D1$.
+We applied the Mann-Whitney test to verify if the distributions underlying $D2$ samples exceed $D1$.
 It is a non-parametric test to test the null hypothesis that the distributions underlying two samples are equal.
-For all the comparisons, the null hypothesis was rejected with a significant $p-value$ ($alpha=0.05$), pointing that the distributions underlying all $D2$ samples are greater than $D1$ samples.
+The null hypothesis was rejected for all the comparisons with a significant $p-value$ ($alpha=0.05$), pointing out that the distributions underlying all $D2$ samples are greater than $D1$ samples.